How to Submit

 Excellence in Field Education Scholarship Award

 The Simmons School of Social Work and the Field Educator sponsor an annual award to promote excellence in field education scholarship.
 A $1,000 prize will be awarded for an outstanding paper on social work field education.
-The winning paper will be announced at the 2013 Annual Program Meeting (APM) of the Council on Social Work Education (CSWE) and will be published in the Fall issue of the Field Educator.
+The winning paper will be announced at the 2014 Annual Program Meeting (APM) of the Council on Social Work Education (CSWE) and will be published in the Field Educator.
 All entries must meet the submission guidelines for the Field Scholar section of the Field Educator.

 In addition, papers will be evaluated against the following criteria: